Viju-DevOps/DevOps/README.md

 >**Before moving on, carefully follow the directions for each activity.**

-1. Access the server using SSH to identify and resolve any connectivity issues
+1. Access the server using SSH to identify and resolve any connectivity issues.

 >Troubleshoot and resolve potential connectivity issues by utilizing SSH to access the server.
-Identify and address any issues hindering successful server access.
+Identify and address any issues hindering successful server access.'#00000Server IP , Username and Password will be provided.'

-3. Determine the server's OS version, available disk space, memory usage, CPU details, and architecture
+2. Determine the server's OS version, available disk space, memory usage, CPU details, and architecture

 4. Troubleshoot and debug issues related to the Nginx website.